The Student Services and Amenities Fee (SSAF) is a compulsory fee to cover non-academic support services such as:

 How can I make the most of SSAF-funded activities and services?

 Connect with your campus’ student union or association and attend their activities and support services throughout the year.
 Get to know their free legal, financial advice and advocacy services – they’re there for you to use.

 Access La Trobe’s Student Wellbeing support services such as counselling.

-Improve your employability and learn how you can get a head-start on your career with the University’s Career Ready services.
+Improve your employability and learn how you can get a head-start on your career with the University’s Employability services.
 They’re super practical and will help you with everything from reviewing your resume to helping you gain a Work Integrated Learning placement.